brettguenther/conversational-analytics-evaluation/README.md

 1.  **Agent Interaction**: The agent is presented with a natural language question.
 2.  **Query Generation**: The agent generates a Looker query based on its understanding of the question.
 3.  **Data Retrieval**: The generated query is executed against the Looker instance to retrieve a dataframe.
 4.  **Scoring**: The agent's response is evaluated against the reference data using a suite of metrics.
+These can be deterministic or using an "LLM as a judge" technique.

 The final score for each question is a weighted average of the following metrics:

 ### Semantic Correctness

-This metric compares the agent's generated Looker query to the `reference_query` provided in the question's data.
+This deterministic metric compares the agent's generated Looker query to the `reference_query` provided in the question's data.
 The comparison is broken down into the following components, each with its own weight:

 *   **Model and Explore (20%)**: Checks for an exact match of the Looker model and explore.
 *   **Fields (40%)**: Compares the set of fields in the generated query with the reference query.
 Partial credit is awarded based on the Jaccard similarity between the two sets of fields.